bcgov/PIMS/backend/docs/DATABASE.md

 }
 ```

-The default `port` for MSSQL is 1433, but set it to the same value used in the `docker-compose.yaml` configuration file.
+The default `port` for MS-SQL is 1433, but set it to the same value used in the `docker-compose.yaml` configuration file.
-The `database name` should be the same value using the in the database `.env` file.
+The `database name` should be the same value used in the database `.env` file.

 ### Entity Framework CLI Information

+`dotnet ef` must be installed as a global or local tool.
+Most developers will install `dotnet ef` as a global tool with the following command:

-Use command line, Cmd or PowerShell for specific version:
+Use bash, CMD.exe or PowerShell for specific version:

 ```bash
 dotnet tool update --global dotnet-ef --version 3.1.0